 White papers and issue briefs speak to national issues and their impact.
 We feature expert thought leaders who speak to the latest best practices and trends.

 May 2016 | Issue Brief

-A new issue brief from Health2 Resources, Get the medications right: a dozen lessons, explores how comprehensive medication management is transforming care delivery for patients, pharmacists and other clinicians.
+An issue brief from Health2 Resources, Get the medications right™: a dozen lessons, explores how comprehensive medication management is transforming care delivery for patients, pharmacists and other clinicians.

-It identifies key lessons from the new report Get the medications right: a nationwide snapshot of expert practices–Comprehensive medication management in ambulatory/community pharmacy.
+It identifies key lessons from the new report, Get the medications right™: a nationwide snapshot of expert practices–Comprehensive medication management in ambulatory/community pharmacy.
 The report, from Health2 Resources and Blue Thorn Inc. and sponsored by the Community Pharmacy Foundation, offers insight into how pharmacists, as both medication experts and clinicians, are optimizing medication use and making an impact on the practices and communities they serve.